Israel Adesanya Net Worth, Career Earnings & Endorsement Deals

 Ever since Israel Adesanya signed for the UFC, he has gradually earned more money as his career has progressed.
 For his first fight against Rob Wilkinson, ‘The Last Stylebender’ was paid around $153,500.
 This is more than most UFC athletes making their debut, but UFC President Dana White clearly knew he had a special talent on his hands.

 Compare Adesanya’s UFC debut purse to his last fight.
-For his UFC Middleweight Title clash with Alex Pereira at UFC 281, ‘Izzy’ reportedly pocketed $2,642,000.
+For his UFC Middleweight Title clash with Sean Strickland at UFC 293, ‘Izzy’ reportedly pocketed $2,540,000.
 This emphasizes just how big of a star Adesanya is and how much of a draw he is to fans all around the world.

-The biggest purse of Israel Adesanya’s career to date in the UFC came at UFC 276 against Jared Cannonier.
-‘Izzy’ reportedly earned a guaranteed base salary of $1.8 million.
-It is likely that Adesanya actually earned closer to $3m for the fight when you consider pay-per-view revenue, the gate and endorsement deals.
+The biggest purse of Israel Adesanya’s career to date in the UFC came at UFC 287 in his rematch with Alex Pereira.
+‘Izzy’ reportedly earned somewhere in the region of $2.64 million all-in-all.
+This includes his base salary, pay-per-view revenue, the gate and endorsement deals.

 Adesanya also earned over $1.5 million in total for his fight against Paulo Costa at UFC 253 and $1m+ for his world title winning night when he beat Robert Whittaker for the first time back in October 2019.